SkyworkAI/Skywork/README_EN.md

 bash bash_scripts/skywork_eval_loss.sh
 ```

+If you need to calculate the normalized loss for Model A and Skywork model, you can follow these steps:

+1. Run the above script for Model A and Skywork model separately.
+The results will be stored in the result.txt file in their respective directories.
+2. In the result.txt file, you will find two values for each model: the first value represents the loss, and the second value represents the number of document tokens.
+3. Let's denote the loss and token numbers for Model A as loss_a and token_a, and for Skywork model as loss_s and token_s.
+4. To calculate the normalized loss for Model A (loss_a_norm), loss_a_norm = loss_a * token_a / token_s
+5. By comparing the normalized loss (loss_a_norm) of Model A with the loss (loss_s) of the Skywork model, we can evaluate the effectiveness of both models.
+6. The same approach can be extended to multiple models.

+### FAQ in Evaluation

+**Q1**: Why should all models have the same document length instead of having the same number of tokens after tokenization?

+**A1**: Essentially, domain perplexity measures the probability of different models generating high-quality documents, with higher probability indicating better model performance.
+Therefore, we need to ensure that all models see the same document.
+Additionally, since different models use different tokenizers, there can be a significant difference in the number of tokens after tokenization.
+For example, Llama will split Chinese characters into three Unicode encodings.
+If we compare the number of tokens after tokenization, the document length seen by Llama will be shorter compared to other models.
+However, we know that the token loss is lower in the beginning of the document and higher towards the end.
+Therefore, comparing based on the number of tokens after tokenization would be unfair to models like Llama, which have finer tokenization.

+**Q2**: Why do we truncate the text to a length of max_position_embedding divided by 3?

+**A2**: As mentioned in the answer to question 1, Llama model generally splits Chinese characters into three characters.
+To ensure that the maximum length of a document input to the model does not exceed the limit of 4096, we set the maximum document length to 4096/3 = 1228.
+In our comparison models, Llama has the finest tokenization for Chinese.
+Therefore, as long as the document length does not exceed the tokenization length of Llama, it will fit in other models as well.

+**Q3**: Is it unfair to use a uniform length of 4096 for different models?

+**A3**: As explained above, the calculated document length is 1228 Chinese characters.
+Taking Qwen as an example, the training length is 2K, which can be expanded to 8K during inference.
+Additionally, the compression ratio of bilingual models is generally 2-3 times.
+Therefore, 1228 Chinese characters usually only amount to 500-1000 tokens, far from the maximum length limit of 2K or even 4K.

+**Q4**: Why is the Average Ppl inconsistent with the average Ppl of each domain?

+**A4**: We calculate Average Ppl by averaging the losses of all documents and then converting it to Ppl using an exponential function.
+This is done to avoid having some domains with excessively high Ppl, which would negatively impact the overall results.
+The idea behind Average Ppl is to consider all documents as a cohesive collection, representing the overall Ppl (people) of the document.

 ## Benchmark Results
 We evaluated Skywork-13B-Base on several popular benchmarks, including C-Eval, MMLU, CMMLU, and GSM8K.
 Following the previous evaluation process, we tested the 5-shot results of C-Eval, MMLU, and CMMLU, and the 8-shot results of GSM8K.
 It can be seen that the Skywork-13B-Base model is among the top models in the Chinese open source model community, performing at an optimal level with the same parameter scale.